1. GENERAL POINTS

 • Font size and type: Times New Roman, 10pt, justified.

-• All acknowledgments (if any) should be included at the very end of the paper before the references, and should include supporting grants.
+• All acknowledgments (if any) should be included at the very end of the paper before the references, and may include supporting grants, presentations, and so forth.

 • The format for reference entries should follow the APA 7th edition.